Suhruth9/Spoken_to_Written/README.md

 1. Convert first letter of Nouns to Upper Case.
 Use NLTK Parts of Speech tagging to recognise nouns.
 2. Write the text converted to Written format in to a new file.
+3. Add documentation for the implemented functions so that users can decide the rules to use.

 # Instructions to Use